Mackenzie ‘Mac’ Alberts never forgot her first Associated Schools of Construction (ASC) competition.

 A Learning Legacy

-The teams’ adviser Larry Cormicle knows all about the real-world, project-based approach.
+The teams’ advisor Larry Cormicle knows all about the real-world, project-based approach.
 Cormicle, a senior lecturer in ISU’s Department of Civil, Construction and Environmental Engineering (CCEE), encourages students to take the reins.

 “It’s continually focused on their ownership of the solution,” he said.